HR 623 passed in House of Representatives 7/27/2022!

 Next step is to have it voted on and passed in the Senate

-Your support is needed to continue to build upon established, proven methods of research, data collection and data sharing that will lead to more refined diagnostic capabilities and ultimately more targeted therapies.
-The original Gabriella Miller Kids First Pediatric Research Act was passed by Congress in 2014 and President Obama signed it into law the very same year.
-The act was intended to be a 10-year program.
-With $88 million of non-taxpayer funding provided by the act over the past seven years, the National Institutes of Health (NIH) Common Fund established the very successful Gabriella Miller Kids First Pediatric Research Program (Kids First).
-Another $38 million is expected to be appropriated over the remaining three years of the Act.
+Your Senator’s support is needed to continue to build upon established, proven methods of research, data collection and data sharing that will lead to more refined diagnostic capabilities and ultimately more targeted therapies.
+The original Gabriella Miller Kids First Pediatric Research Act was signed into law in 2014.
+The act was intended to be a 10-year program and will sunset in 2024.
+With funding provided by the act over the past eight years, the National Institutes of Health (NIH) Common Fund established the very successful Gabriella Miller Kids First Pediatric Research Program (Kids First).

-With H.R.
-623– The Gabriella Kids First Research Act 2.0, again with non-taxpayer funding, we will be able to expand this program to develop a truly comprehensive shared-data resource for scientists researching the majority of pediatric cancers and structural birth defects, and support development of computational tools to analyze these very large, complex genomic, and clinical data sets.
+Because of the successes of Kids First Program and Data Resource Center, Senator Tim Kaine.
+(VA), along with 7 other bipartisan cosponsors introduced the Gabriella Miller Kids First Research Act 2.0 S.1521 in the Senate.
+Like the House version that has passed, it will reauthorize Kids First and will, over the next five year period, be able to expand a truly comprehensive SHARED-DATA resource for scientists researching the majority of pediatric cancers and rare disease, and will continue to support development of computational tools to analyze very large, complex genomic, and clinical data sets.

 Ellyn Miller, always Gabriella’s Mom